-Yellow fever is a mosquito-borne viral infection endemic to rural areas of sub-Saharan Africa and tropical regions of South America.
+Yellow fever is a potentially life-threatening mosquito-borne viral infection endemic to rural areas of sub-Saharan Africa and tropical regions of South America.
 The yellow fever vaccine is a live attenuated vaccine indicated for providing active immunisation for people travelling to, or residing within, yellow fever endemic areas, or countries which require an International Certificate of Vaccination and those handling potentially infectious material (e.g. laboratory personnel).

-Following vaccination against yellow fever, positive immunity is usually acquired within ten days.
+Following vaccination against yellow fever, immunity is usually acquired within ten days.
 However, evidence from a small sample of pregnant women has suggested that gestational stage at vaccination can affect seroconversion.
 Women vaccinated in the third trimester should therefore be vigilant in identifying symptoms of infection following potential exposure.

 This is a summary of the full UKTIS monograph for health care professionals and should not be used in isolation.
 The full UKTIS monograph and access to any hyperlinked related documents is available to NHS health care professionals who are logged in.